Iran security elite told to shun politics as nuclear talks loom

 However, Khamenei’s message was twinned with praise for the Guards’ business and other non-military roles, a hint that it may be rewarded eventually for indulging Rouhani’s attempt at solving the nuclear standoff and ending economic sanctions.

-Rouhani has called for “constructive interaction” with the world and the head of Iran’s nuclear energy organisation said on Wednesday that he saw “openings” on the nuclear issue.
+Rouhani has called for “constructive interaction” with the world and the head of Iran’s nuclear energy organization said on Wednesday that he saw “openings” on the nuclear issue.

-While Iran says its nuclear programme is peaceful, the West suspects it is aimed at developing nuclear weapons and has imposed crippling economic sanctions on Tehran.
+While Iran says its nuclear program is peaceful, the West suspects it is aimed at developing nuclear weapons and has imposed crippling economic sanctions on Tehran.

-To many, Khamenei’s comments implicitly recognised the Guards’ ability to interfere in any perceived weakening of Iranian resolve in pursuing its nuclear programme.
+To many, Khamenei’s comments implicitly recognized the Guards’ ability to interfere in any perceived weakening of Iranian resolve in pursuing its nuclear program.

 Conservative leaders of the Guards opposed many policies of reformist president Mohammad Khatami, who served from 1997 to 2005, and helped to scuttle his boldest initiatives.